Puerto Rico senatorial district VIII

-Puerto Rico Senatorial District VIII, also known as the Senatorial District of Carolina, is one of the eight senatorial districts of Puerto Rico.
-It is currently represented by Henry Neumann and Nitza Morán (both from the New Progressive Party).
+Puerto Rico senatorial district VIII, also known as the senatorial district of Carolina, is one of the eight senatorial districts of Puerto Rico.
+It is currently represented by Javier Aponte Dalmau from the Popular Democratic Party and Marissa Jimenez from the New Progressive Party.

 District profile

-The Senatorial District VIII has an approximate population of 465,427.
+Senatorial district VIII has an approximate population of 465,427.
 It covers the following municipalities: